Training and Continuing Professional Development (CPD) for Instrumental/Vocal Tutors

 The British Suzuki Institute is responsible for training teachers in the Suzuki method.
 See website for details of training courses.

 British Music Education Yearbook (Published by Rhinegold)

 Rhinegold’s comprehensive directory of music education institutions, organisations and services.
 Contains details of courses including undergraduate and postgraduate teacher training courses.

 This publication is available in the Jerwood Library of the Performing Arts.
-If you are an alumnus of Trinity Laban, please click here for information about access to the Jerwood Library.
+If you are an alumnus of Trinity Laban, you can find information about access to the Jerwood library on our website.